hyperledger/fabric/docs/source/cc_launcher.md

 ## Configuring External Builders and Launchers

-Configuring the peer to use external builders involves adding a configuration block to `core.yaml` that defines external builders.
-Each external builder definition must include a name (used for logging) and the path to parent of the `bin` directory containing the builder scripts.
+Configuring the peer to use external builders involves adding an externalBuilder element under the chaincode configuration block in the  `core.yaml` that defines external builders.
+Each external builderdefinition must include a name (used for logging) and the path to parent of the `bin` directory containing the builder scripts.

 An optional list of environment variable names to propagate from the peer when